ErlendF/ctp/README.md

 ###### Usage
 To login to the application, the user should send a GET request to /api/v1/login.
 This route should redirect the user to Googles OAuth consent screen, where the user needs to be signed in to a Google account and accept sending the required data to the application.
 The user is then redirected back to the application (/api/v1/authcallback), where a JWT token is sent back unless some error has occured.
 This token should be sent with every request requiring authentication as the **Authorization** header.
 Verification of the token is handled by the *auth middleware*.

+###### OAuth2 workaround
+For OAuth2, it is recommended to pass a *state* parameter with the request to prevent CSRF attacks.
+In our case, we very simply stored the state as a cookie and compared the state stored in the cookie with the state from the request.
+This was of course not foolproof, as cookie was unencrypted and could potentially be tampered with.
+It was however an additional security measure, which could quite easily be expanded upon (for example by storing the state on the serverside using something like [gorilla/sessions](https://github.com/gorilla/sessions) with a backend store, or merely encrypting the cookie).

+However, to deploy the project, we ended up using SkyHigh.
+We then recieved a *floating IP*, which only accessible on the internal NTNU network.
+However, when setting **Authorised redirect URI** in Google Developer Console, this is not a valid **public top-level domain**.
+Thus, as a workaround for the project deployment, we use [xip.io](http://xip.io/) as a custom DNS server.
+The *redirect URI* is thus set to **http://<floating ip>xip.io:<port>/api/v1/authcallback**, which will redirect to xip.io.
+This means that everything essentially functions as intended **ecxept for the state cookie**.
+Thus, for this deployment, we have commented out the code validating the state in *pkg/auth/auth.go*.
+It has been commented out, not removed, to show what it would have looked like.
+All other paths than /login will function as intended with the current deployment.

 #### API endpoints